 “Mzungu, you’re famous now,” the group of boda boda drivers shouted at me laughing and pointing to their radios as I left the station house.
-Mzungu, a Bantu term for foreigner, became my unofficial name the month I spent reporting on HIV medicine shortages on the Ssese Islands for the ‘Daily Monitor’, Uganda’s largest independent newspaper.
+Mzungu, a Bantu term for foreigner, became my unofficial name the month I spent reporting on HIV medicine shortages for the ‘Daily Monitor’, Uganda’s largest independent newspaper.

-The islands are one of Uganda’s poorest districts, and I felt compelled to help this under served community.
 When a district official continued to claim there was no evidence of a shortage, I confronted him with my photos of trash bags outside of a clinic filled with medicine days from expiration.

 Without being there we would have never discovered how reality differed from the official story.
-The only way to bring about accountability is by doing your due diligence and having the spine to stand by your findings — especially when those in power disagree.
+The only way to bring about accountability is by doing your due diligence and having the spine to stand by your findings — even if those in power try to spin the facts.

-Visual journalists have a duty to tell stories that defend the public’s interest since our medium is often more understandable than paragraph after paragraph.
 Creating clear explanatory journalism has never been more important than today with the amount of misinformation spreading.
-Graphics have the power to make the complicated and abstract tangible.
+An approachable layout is necessary for an accessible story and graphics have the power to make the complicated and abstract tangible.
 I would love to learn from all the talented Wall Street Journal journalists already excelling at this.

-This is not to say I wouldn’t make a meaningful contribution to your team today.
-I am a holistic visual reporter who has been awarded for telling stories with data, graphics, layout, pictures and words.
+This is not to say I wouldn’t make a meaningful contribution to your team also.
+I am a holistic visual reporter who has received awards for telling stories with data, graphics, layout, pictures and words.
 A journalist should be able to tell a story with whichever medium serves it best, so I’ve worked hard to be well rounded.

-My first job after graduation was reporting with the Reuters national desk on an investigative series where I met tight deadlines and learned how to bulletproof my reporting.
-I have extensive professional experience with responsive web development and excelled in my programming courses that used d3, Python, SQL, and other data centric tools.
-I design a story to its strength, whether that is visualizing a complicated dataset, selecting the perfect photo package or mapping layers of information.
+My first job after graduation was reporting with the Reuters national desk on an investigative series where I met tight deadlines, populated a database, and bulletproofed a story about a litigious company.
+I have extensive professional experience with responsive web development and javascript.
+My work as a photographer trained me to never forget about color and composition.
+I excelled in my programming courses that used d3, Python, SQL, and relational database design (I could also say data visualization again instead of database design) .
+I design a story to its strength, whether that is visualizing a complicated dataset, selecting the perfect photo package or altering a website's user interface to improve retention on a mobile story.

-Beyond telling stories, I have used programming to address institutional inefficiencies.
-As the Indiana Daily Student’s digital director other designers weren’t producing digital content at my standards.
+Beyond telling stories, I've used programming to address institutional inefficiencies.
+As the Indiana Daily Student’s digital director, I found that other designers weren’t producing digital content at my standards.
 Instead of micromanaging their project, I developed an educational template that allowed them to focus on designing and not debugging.
-More than fifteen designers learned to code using this and it is now integral to the most advanced visual storytelling classes at Indiana University’s Media School.
+More than fifteen designers learned to code using this, and it is now integral to the most advanced visual storytelling classes at Indiana University’s Media School.

-I’ve developed other software to help the team, like a Python image sorter for the Society for News Design’s annual book, which saved us a week of busy work.
+I’ve developed other software to help the team, like a Python image sorter for the Society for News Design’s annual book, which saved the team a week of busy work.

-I’m committed to always write clear documentation and take time to educate others because I believe cooperation produces better work than competition.
+I’m committed to always write clear documentation and take time to educate others because cooperation produces better work than competition.
 A tool is only useful if it is actually understood, and there should be intentional efforts to bridge the gap between programmers and others in a newsroom.

-If hired, I would appreciate continuing to report on police use of force, the opioid crisis, or the amount of national money in local elections.
+If hired, I could report on police use of force, the opioid crisis, or the amount of national money in local elections.
 I’d also love to help explain the staggering amount of news breaking daily in our capital.
-The last story I reported with Reuters was about Taser usage, which reaffirmed my commitment to make abusive institutions more accountable to the public through independent review.
+The last story I reported with Reuters was about Taser usage, which reaffirmed my commitment to inform the public through independent review.